 The presentation was powerful enough to reinforce the idea of completing the Three-Year Program.
 Every aspect was well-presented, from location to materials and presenter.

 Leon was very good at putting everyone at ease, explaining different situations, and how they apply.
 The thing I noticed most was how deeply he cared for each person in the class and helped them one-on-one when needed.

 I lead a core shamanic drumming circle at the Unity Center in Spokane.
-In addition to teaching at Gonzaga University as an adjunct instructor in the Civil Engineering Department, I accept clients for small engineering projects.
 I am still involved with music and was recently asked to read some of my poetry on the local radio station.
 I live with my wife Virginia, a ceramic artist, on eighty acres of trees and hillside north of Spokane where we have horses and chickens, a large garden and a small orchard.
 The spirits entered my life and changed its course dramatically.